garrandall/popular-music-data/tracks/hands-across-the-sea-modern-english.md

   start_date: '1984-04-21'
 ---

 Come with me
 Close your eyes and touch what greets you there Reaching out
 Stretch your hands across the sea
 Come with me
 Close your eyes and touch what meets you there Reaching out
 Stretch your hands across the sea

 Sitting in my room, nothing much to say
 I heard you calling a thousand miles away
 I did not mean to hurt you, you took me by surprise There is still a chance if we just close our eyes

-Oooooh lady
+Oh lady

 Come with me
 Close your eyes and touch what greets you there Reaching out
 Stretch your hands across the sea
 Come with me
 Close your eyes and touch what meets you there Reaching out
 Stretch your hands across the sea

 I can't explain this feeling
 I won't begin to try
 There is still a chance if we just close our eyes